matthias-reis/carda-gatsby/content/articles/2021/08/interview-with-felix-gebhard.md

 ## Zahn delivered a grandiose debut

 They released their fantastic self-titled debut album on August 20th.
 I had the honour of listening to it in advance and still do so extensively.
-Because: I can tell you that much already: It's pretty genius.
+Because (I can tell you that much already): It's pretty genius.
 Following my interview, you will find a sound sample in form of a music video.

 !["Zahn" – Zahn's debut album](/img/zahn-2-.jpg "\\"Zahn\\" – das Debütalbum von Zahn")